-Millions of people around the world will be pledging to do their part for our planet this month, signing up for “Plastic Free July”.
-In fast-paced, hyper-urbanised cities like Singapore and Hong Kong, is living plastic-free actually possible?
-Read on for a practical guide to living plastic-free.
+Millions of people around the world will be pledging to do their part for our planet this month by signing up for “Plastic Free July”.
+But in fast-paced, hyper-urbanised cities like Singapore and Hong Kong, is living plastic-free actually possible?
+Read on for a practical guide to living sans plastic.

 What is “Plastic Free July”?

 Plastic Free July is “a global movement that helps millions of people be part of the solution to plastic pollution – so we can have cleaner streets, oceans, and beautiful communities.”
 It makes its rounds every year without fail, asking regular citizens, like you and me, to pledge to refuse single-use plastics.
 However, contrary to popular belief, it’s not as superficial as it sounds.

 When you pledge to take the challenge on their website, they offer you a range of options.
 “I want to make changes…” it reads, followed by a list of possible avenues for change.
 The most basic, of course, is “Getting started”.
 If you’re up for the challenge, there are also options like “For business”, “My community”, and even “Local government”.
 Additionally, at the very end of the pledge are the words “I’m doing Plastic Free July for…” and you can commit anywhere between “1 Day” to “From now on”.
 Like every good environmental campaign, Plastic Free July offers you a sizeable range of actionables to make your commitment realistic.
 Also, they’re categorised into the different levels of commitment, meaning someone who’s just getting started doesn’t have the same suggestions as someone who’s trying to enact on a legislative level.

 Now that we’ve gotten the introduction to what this is all about out of the way, let’s talk tangible steps.

 Getting started: easing your way into plastic-free living